 Lucretia By Paolo Veronese - , Public Domain

 Trust your instincts; they will take you where you need to go on your journey on how to get better at graphic design.
-Veronese, one of the first major painters to have his works sought by collectors in his lifetime, was educated in the Mannerism school of painting popular at the time.
+Veronese, one of the first major painters to have his works sought by collectors in his lifetime, was educated in the Mannerism school of painting, which was popular at the time.
 His instincts led him to shed tradition and pursue the naturalist style for which he became famous.

 Great design tends to stand out.
 Whether it’s simple like this classic Ferrari made in 1951 or complex, there is a remarkable quality about the piece.
 You take one look and you just know: it pops!
 That’s what you want.
-Keep working on your piece until it pops.
-If it pops, you will know, because people will stare.
+Keep working on your piece until it pops, and when it will, you will know, because people will stare.

-Working on a project you love brings out the best in you.
-This is one of the fastest ways to improve.
+Working on a project you love is one of the fastest ways to improve, as it brings out the best in you.

 Invest time and work in developing it, as chances are, you don't have one, yet.
-Almost all the great artists have their own unique, distinctive style.
-You can find some of the great design styles like Grunge, Expressionism, Minimalism and Photorealism in art references or design collections.
+Almost all the remarkable artists have their own unique, distinctive style.
+You can find some of the outstanding design styles like Grunge, Expressionism, Minimalism and Photorealism in art references or design collections.

 Getting back to fundamentals with a fresh mind takes you beyond what you already thought you knew and will help you come up with new design ideas.

-Because it’s advanced to you, but beginner material for a more skilled designer.
+Because your work is advanced to you, but beginner material for a more skilled designer.

 Show your work, whether it is on social media, design blogs, or industry forums.
-If they shred them, that gives you the opportunity to grow.
+If they shred them, that gives you the opportunity to evolve.

 Competitions pit you against other graphics designers who are just as good as you, offering you an excellent opportunity to force you to seek an edge.

 You will be impressed how much better you make it the second time around.
 In the process, you will see so much more clearly what the essence of good design is for you.

 Design bootcamps can accelerate your growth as a graphic designer.
 You learn from industry-leading instructors how to be a good graphic designer and get to work on real projects under expert tutelage.

 Internships in design at world-class companies like Airbnb and Apple can be an entry into a whole new realm of design values.

-This will impress design teams you want to give you a job, while simultaneously being a great practice of your design skill.
+A remarkable design portfolio will impress design teams who want to give you a job, while simultaneously being a great practice of your design skill.

 Grid design is a staple of graphic design.
 Working with different kinds of grids helps you develop the range of work you can do.